 Types of PMOs

-- Supportive PMO – The Supportive PMO primarily provides standardized processes, best practices, templates, training, administrative services and expertise to support project teams across the entire organization.
+- Supportive – The Supportive PMO primarily provides standardized processes, best practices, templates, training, administrative services and expertise to support project teams across the entire organization.
 The level of control by Supportive PMO is low.

-- Controlling PMO – The Controlling PMO provides the support such as the standardized processes, best practices, templates, training etc. just like the Supportive PMO.
+- Controlling – The Controlling PMO provides the support such as the standardized processes, best practices, templates, training etc. just like the Supportive PMO.
 The key difference in this type of PMO is that it requires the utilization and adoption of the support provided.
 Reviews and audits are established to ensure compliance.
 The level of control by the Controlling PMO is moderate.

-- Directive PMO – The Directive PMO owns the projects by providing the project managers and resources to manage the project.
+- Directive – The Directive PMO owns the projects by providing the project managers and resources to manage the project.
 It ensures a high level of consistency of practices across all projects.
 It has full control over the projects.

 A PMO can be an essential function of your organization.
 It produces strategic value in aligning projects to your company’s goals with effective delivery.
+There are a slew of portfolio management software like Planview that can provide your PMO with tools to help evolve and deliver business results.